TL;DR

 - Your Location: Healthcare costs vary across the UK.
 Treating a patient in a private hospital in central London is more expensive than in a hospital in Manchester or rural Wales.
 Insurers have "hospital lists" based on postcodes, with London postcodes attracting the highest premiums.

 - Your Lifestyle: Most insurers will ask if you smoke or use nicotine products.
-Smokers present a higher health risk and will always pay more for cover.
+Smokers present a higher health risk and will typically pay more for cover.

 - Level of Cover: As we've seen, a comprehensive plan will cost more than a budget plan because it offers more benefits.